-The GS staff took a road trip to visit one of our best customers who runs a beautiful full service studio in Northern New Jersey.
-And to soak in all the studio vibes we could.
+The GS staff took a road trip to visit a beautiful full service studio in New Jersey.
 Glenn Taylor’s Taylor-Made Productions music recording studio was everything we expected and then some.

 A visit to the Museum of Making Music in Carsbad California.
 See the Special Exhibit on the history of Martin Dreadnought Guitars.

 We took a road trip to Levon Helm’s Studio in Woodstock NY to hear “The Voice” finalist Laith Al-Saadi.
 He is one hell of a guitar player, as most who watched The Voice would know.

 The Guitar Storage staff paid a visit to the Asbury Park Jazz & Blues Festival, held outside convention hall.
 And sponsored by the Jersey Shore Jazz & Blues Society.
 It was well attended and parking was tough.
 It’s another great example of how far Asbury Park has come the last few years, considering a mid Summer visit to that city a decade or so ago would have resembled a ghost town.
 Now it’s thriving.

 The Guitar Storage staff took a road trip to a roadhouse in Central NJ to see one of the great West Coast Blues guitar masters, Jr. Watson.
 Roxy and Dukes in Dunellen, NJ is home to sword swallowers, burlesque, rockabilly, psychobilly and other sideshow acts, and it was the prefect venue for for the quirky Watson.